Elvin0000/learninggit/README.md

 # learninggit
-this changes from kocal machine
+this changes from local machine this is another changes from local machine